We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 Heat Retention

-Lodge cast iron skillet heat retention test results
+Lodge Classic heat retention results after 10 minutes

-The results of both the heat conduction and retention tests were not surprising because the Lodge cast iron skillet has thicker walls than the Calphalon skillet (5mm vs. 3mm).
+The results of both the heat conduction and retention tests were not surprising because the Lodge Classic cast iron skillet has thicker walls and is heavier than the other three skillets.

 Lodge versus Calphalon cast iron skillet thickness